ProgrammingBlockchain/ProgrammingBlockchain/bitcoin_transfer/bitcoin_address.md

 ```cs
 publicKey = keyObj.privateKey.publicKey;
 ```
-Note that above code is neither a real syntax to generate a public key nor a private key.
+Note that above code is not a real syntax to generate both a public key and a private key.
 It's just an example for depicting the meaning.
 The more details for generating a private key are shown in the coming section, "Private key".

 NBitcoin provides a sugar syntax to generate a public key simply by applying PubKey property on a key object.